rancher/docs/content/rancher/v2.6/en/overview/architecture-recommendations/_index.md

 We recommend the following configurations for the load balancer and Ingress controllers:

-* The DNS for Rancher should resolve to a Layer 4 load balancer (TCP)
+* The DNS for Rancher should resolve to a Layer 4 load balancer (TCP).
 * The Load Balancer should forward port TCP/80 and TCP/443 to all 3 nodes in the Kubernetes cluster.
 * The Ingress controller will redirect HTTP to HTTPS and terminate SSL/TLS on port TCP/443.
 * The Ingress controller will forward traffic to port TCP/80 on the pod in the Rancher deployment.